 Hollywood High: Achieve The Honorable

-A 15-year-old girl leaves her college prep academy for the local public high school with over forty languages spoken among the students, no single racial heritage the majority, circumstances ranging from students living on the streets to the wealthy homes in the hills, violence targeting the gay students.
+Caroline Black, 15 years old, leaves her college prep academy for the local public high school, Hollywood High.
+She finds 40+ languages spoken among the students, no single racial heritage the majority, circumstances ranging from students living on the streets to the wealthy homes in the hills, violence targeting the gay students.
 Written in reaction to witnessing gay students bullied in high school, and in gratitude for the richness of diversity my high school offered.

 A rookie psychology intern goes through one year of training, working with her first patient – a young man who is stormy, seductive, brilliant and troubled.
-Written in support of same-sex parents, as a voice against the stigma of therapy, and with deep respect for the human capacity to heal.
+The story unfolds from three vantage points: the intern learning how to build a treatment, the patient struggling to heal, the supervisor guiding the young therapist through the complex emotional terrain of her first case.
+Written as a voice against the stigma of therapy, in support of same-sex parents, and with deep respect for the human capacity to heal.